Homeschool

 Top 4 Montessori Homeschool Resources for the New Homeschooler

-Find a Mentor-They are the Best Resources
+1. Find a Mentor- They are the Best Homeschool Resources

 Montessori For The World

 You can find Sharlie on Patreon as well where she goes deeper into lessons and philosophy.
 She gives specific talks on philosophy topics and gives video examples of lessons.
 My favorite resources from Sharlie are all of her Great Lesson stories.
 It is so helpful to see her tell the stories and to build my stories.
 I’ve been telling the Great Lessons for a few years now and each year I get a little more confident.
 This year, during my first year as a homeschooling mom, I’ll get to cater the stories to my daughter!
+Included in her Patreon membership are office hours where you can jump on and ask her anything as well as journal entries specifically to help with our own spiritual preparation!

 Kindling Kids Homeschool

-Bree, from @KindlingKids_Homeschool, is a homeschooling momma of 3 who is a great resource for any parent who is homeschooling, or who just wants to add a little Montessori philosophy into their day.
-She has a blog that is very helpful if you’re searching for some specific information.
-Find her blog here.
-On her Instagram stories, she shares their homeschooling lives just the way it is.
-Homeschooling isn’t always a perfect picture and it’s important to share that!
-I appreciate that Bree shares the difficult moments because I can really relate.
+Bree often shares her family’s homeschooling life just the way it is.
+Homeschooling isn’t always a perfect picture and I appreciate that she shares the difficult moments.
 It helps me know our journey is normal and everyone goes through tough moments.
 Bree has an awesome Homeschooling Planner available in her teachers pay teachers store which I have started using to help plan our school year.
 I can’t wait to keep exploring the other planning resources in it.

 homeschool resources